SalesforceCommerceCloud/sfcc-sample-apps/README.md

 2) `heroku create` to create your own Heroku app.
 3) `git remote -v` to ensure you have a repo in the Heroku git server.
 3) New Heroku app will be at https://dashboard.heroku.com/apps
-4) Make any changes locally and git commit to master.
+4) Make any changes locally and git commit to your branch.
-5) `git push heroku master` to deploy your changes.
+5) `git push heroku [yourbranch]:master` to deploy your changes.

 e.g. Example live instance: https://arcane-reaches-49491.herokuapp.com/